siyamthandandlovu/chirper/README.md

 ## 1. Overview

+### WHAT IS IT?
-The Chirper Temperature Algorithm is one that calculates the overall "temperature" of a tweet based on the interactions the tweet has had.
+The Chirper Algorithm is one that provides users with an intuitive way of understanding the popularity of a tweet.
+The algorithm **calculates the overall "temperature"** of a tweet **based on the interactions the tweet has had**.
+It determines a tweet's popularity by increasing the tweet's temperature based on the type of interaction and decreasing the temperature during the time when the tweet wasn't be interacted with.

-It was written by me 😄, [Siyamthanda](https://siyamthandandlovu.netlify.app/) as a part of a Twitter Clone project that I took as a part of the [Software Engineering Module](https://www.cs.up.ac.za/module/cos301/).
+The Chirper Algorithm was originally part of a lightweight Twitter clone project that I, [Siyamthanda Ndlovu](https://siyamthandandlovu.netlify.app/), worked on as a part of a  [Software Engineering module](https://www.cs.up.ac.za/module/cos301/) I am enrolled in as a Computer Science student.

-While the full implemented clone remains private, I am able to publish
+The twitter clone was completed along with my team members and while the project itself will remain private, I am able to publish the algorithm I developed, along with the source code.

-### Tech Stack
+### TECH STACK
 <p align="">
     <img src="https://skillicons.dev/icons?i=typescript,nodejs,express" />
 </p>

 ## 2. Tutorial